 The government is already allocating spending to build out the economy, but there is only so much they can do when it comes to making change on a smaller scale.
 Tech is here to stay, and it is our communal responsibility (whether business leaders, employers or educators) to address the skills gap and ensure that the tech of the future is built by people from all walks of life.

-If you’re interested in learning more about how futureproof associates can benefit your tech teams, visit our website or book in a call with our Head of Commercial, Claudia Cohen.
+If you’re interested in learning more about how La Fosse Academy associates can benefit your tech teams, visit our website.

 No matter your hiring needs, our top-to-bottom talent services are here to help.
 View our capabilities here or get in touch with your account manager today.